Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 whereas, the other group, comprised of `when_cache_has_not_expired_the_cached_values_are_used` and `when_cache_expires_new_values_are_retrieved` is testing the life and expiration of some cached values.
 This test smell was a hint that the production class might lack cohesion, i.e., it might have several responsibilities.

-In turns that there was another code smell that confirmed our suspicion.
+It turns out that there was another code smell that confirmed our suspicion.
 Notice the boolean parameter `useCache` in `RealTimeGalleryAdsRepository` constructor.
 That was a clear example of a **flag argument**<a href="#nota2"><sup>[2]</sup></a>. `useCache` was making the class behave differently depending on its value:
 a.
 It cached the list of gallery ads when `useCache` was true.
 b.
 It did not cache them when `useCache` was false.